 Sparking Radical Hope for a Racially Just Oakland

-Great imagination is needed in moments of profound crisis.
-It is needed to help us see beyond a bewildering present and a troubled past to embrace an uncharted future.
-What collaborative ideas, designs, and tools will we need to craft the just, healthy, and whole city we dream of?
-To generate an array of answers to that question, we turn to our visionaries, artist activists, and resilient culture keepers to help us imagine new landscapes and narratives, liberate unrealized potential, recover old wisdoms, and spark radical hope.
+To generate an array of possible answers to that provocative question, we turn to community-rooted BIPOC (Black/Indigenous/People of Color) visionaries, artist activists, and resilient culture keepers to help us imagine new landscapes and narratives, liberate deferred potential, recover old wisdoms, and unleash radical hope.

-The Fund is a unique public-private partnership inspired by the cultural equity vision lifted up in the City of Oakland’s cultural plan, Belonging in Oakland.
-The partnership unifies Oakland’s Cultural Affairs Division’s vision with the racial justice mission of the Akonadi Foundation, and the power building commitment of East Bay Community Foundation.
+The Fund is a unique public-private partnership inspired by the values lifted up in the City of Oakland’s cultural plan, Belonging in Oakland.
+The partnership brings together the cultural equity vision of Oakland’s Cultural Affairs Division, the racial justice mission of the Akonadi Foundation, and the commitment to power building of East Bay Community Foundation (EBCF).